data-to-insight/hmi-probation-youth-justice-scrape/README.md

 ## 🔧 Setup & Running

-To install dependencies and run the scraper, simply execute:
+To install dependencies and run the scraper, run (might need permissions set but details in the file header):

 ```bash
 ./setup.sh